MAGLaboratory/IoT-Supervisor/README.md

 ## TODO
 * Separate out the modbus library usage and make it portable again
-* Delay between RX and TX
-* Use a single buffer for both RX and TX
+* Use a single buffer for RX and TX

 ## Deployment
 TODO